Seeing the Intangible: Survey of Image Classification into High-Level and Abstract Categories: Automatic High-Level Visual CV Tasks

-Based on these results, we came up with a series of clusters of CV tasks dealing with high level semantic units, and assigned each work to one or multiple of them (last column of Table \ref{tab:cvtasks}).
-We used the results of this last part to create a cluster-based diagram of CV tasks dealing with high level visual reasoning Fig. \ref{fig:experiments}) that is analog to the one of high-level visual semantic units (Fig. \ref{fig:tip}).
-In this diagram, we attempt to map the plethora of work within Computer Vision dealing with high-level visual reasoning and visual semantics into the same conceptual and terminological space we have referenced in section \ref{sec:tip}.
+Based on these findings, we formulated a set of clusters for CV tasks associated with high-level semantic units, and we assigned each publication to one or more of these clusters (as shown in the last column of Table \ref{tab:cvtasks}).
+Subsequently, we leveraged these outcomes to construct a cluster-based diagram illustrating CV tasks linked to high-level visual reasoning (see Fig. \ref{fig:high_cv}.
+This diagram partly mirrors the structure of our high-level visual semantic unit diagram (Fig. \ref{fig:high-level}).
+In this way, the diagram serves as an alignment of the extensive body of work in CV pertaining to high-level visual reasoning and visual semantics with the same conceptual and terminological framework expounded upon in Section \ref{section:survey_tip}.
+We identified five main clusters of related CV tasks that deal with high-level semantic units:

-\begin{itemize} \item \textbf{Situational analysis.} This cluster corresponds to the commonsense semantics cluster, involved with actions, activities, roles and purposes of objects, and the (mostly logical or common) interactions between these objects.
-Three main sub-clusters of CV tasks can be further identified within situational analysis.
-The first is \textbf{abstract reasoning}, dealing with global semantic tasks based on logic, such as the symmetry of a chessboard or its identity in different images (e.g., \cite{stabinger2017evaluationdeep}).
-The second is \textbf{situation recognition}, a task first defined by \cite{yatskar2016situationrecognition} and focused on the problem of producing a concise summary of the situation an image depicts including: the main activity, the participating actors, objects, substances, and locations and most importantly the roles these participants play in the activity.
-It is based on the idea that understanding an image involves more than just predicting the most salient action, and is a structured prediction task that aims to predict the verb and its frame that consists of multiple role-noun pairs.
-Finally there is a large body of work centered on \textbf{event recognition}, including specifically social and cultural events (e.g., ``Rio Carnaval" or ``Chinese New Year'').
+\begin{itemize} \item \textbf{Situational analysis.} This cluster aligns with the commonsense semantics category, focusing on actions, activities, roles, and object purposes, along with the logical or common interactions among these elements.
+Within situational analysis, we can discern three primary sub-clusters of CV tasks.
+Firstly, abstract reasoning tackles global semantic tasks rooted in logic, such as assessing the symmetry of a chessboard or identifying its identity in various images, as exemplified in \cite{stabinger2017evaluation}.
+The second sub-cluster, situation recognition, as initially articulated by \cite{Yatskar_2016_CVPR}, revolves around summarizing the content of an image comprehensively.
+This entails identifying the primary activity, involved actors, objects, substances, locations, and most notably, the roles these participants assume within the activity.
+This structured prediction task goes beyond merely predicting the most prominent action, aiming to forecast the verb and its frame, which consists of multiple role-noun pairs.
+Finally, a substantial body of work is dedicated to event recognition, with a specific focus on social and cultural events.